Murals by Sarah Folden (Cowlitz) found on our Promenade Pop-up kiosks. Photo by Growing Boy Media.

 Seasonal Art on Display

-The art exhibition at Stadium Plaza features rotating artwork by local Indigenous artists and are selected by Friends in collaboration with the Pulling Together Committee and Friends’ Indigenous Advisory Committee, ensuring fresh art throughout the year.
+The art exhibition at Stadium Plaza features rotating artwork by local Indigenous artists and are selected by Friends in collaboration with the Pulling Together Committee, ensuring fresh art each year.

 Learn more about previous installations that we’ve commissioned from different local artists by following the links below: